 Federal Law Enforcement

-The attorney general, Jeff Sessions, is advising federal prosecutors across the US to make the nation’s drug war a bigger priority as part of a Department of Justice (DOJ) focus on fighting violent crime.
+The attorney general, Jeff Sessions, is telling federal prosecutors across the US to make the nation’s drug war a bigger priority.
+This is part of a Department of Justice (DOJ) focus on fighting violent crime.

-The focus the new attorney general is putting on violent crime could shift resources away from other Justice Department activities, such as prosecuting cybercrime and business frauds.
-The shift in priorities could also hurt environmental and civil rights enforcement, though such cases are usually handled mostly by the DOJ.
+Sessions' focus on violent crime could shift resources away from other Justice Department projects, such as prosecuting cybercrime and business frauds.
+This could also hurt environmental and civil rights enforcement, though such cases are usually handled mostly by the DOJ.
 A push for tougher handling of cases means defendants could be looking at more serious charges and longer prison terms in the coming years.

 Sessions will end a DOJ partnership with independent scientists to raise forensic science standards and has suspended an expanded review of FBI testimony across several techniques that have come under question, saying a new strategy will be set by an in-house team of law enforcement advisers.
 He would not renew the National Commission on Forensic Science, a roughly 30-member advisory panel of scientists, judges, crime lab leaders, prosecutors and defense lawyers started under President Obama in 2013.